steveri/fftgen/README.md

 [2]: https://travis-ci.com/steveri/fftgen

 This is an FFT generator and testbench.
 The generator can build an 8-point FFT, a 1024-point FFT, or any power-of-two in between.
 It also provides a choice of 1, 2, or 4 butterfly units.
+The generator is powered by [Genesis2](https://github.com/StanfordVLSI/Genesis2).

 This FFT uses a conflict-free schedule, meaning that it runs to completion without ever having to pause for memory-conflict resolution.
 Not counting setup and takedown simulation time, the FFT will therefore complete its operation in minimal time; e.g. if local memory access takes one cycle to complete, and you use the generator to build a 1024-point FFT with only a single butterfly unit, it will complete in
 (n/2)log2(n)= 5120 cycles.
 A unit build with two butterflies working in parallel will complete in half that time, and so on.